codahale/balloonhash/README.md

 Benchmarks.hash  128    4   10  avgt  200   15446.866 ±  155.790  us/op
 Benchmarks.hash  128    4  100  avgt  200  150359.627 ± 2680.702  us/op
 ```

+## Should I Use It?

+Absolutely not.
+I like the overall algorithm, but there is no standard Balloon Hashing algorithm nor
+is there a proposal for such.